guildxyz/guild-gated-contracts/docs/GatedERC721.md

 function claim() external
 ```

-Claims the given amount of the token to the given address.
-Reverts if the inputs are invalid.
+Claims tokens to the given address.

 ### fulfillClaim